 - On the west side of the island, the YBI West-Side Bridges Retrofit project will seismically retrofit the existing bridge structures—critical components of island traffic circulation between the islands and the Bay Bridge.

-The YBI I-80 East Side Ramps project will relocate the westbound exit ramp to the north side of I-80 and reconstruct the westbound entrance ramp on the north side of I-80 onto the SFOBB.
+The Yerba Buena Island (YBI) I-80 East-Side Ramps project will relocate the westbound exit ramp on the north side of I-80 and reconstruct the westbound entrance ramp on the north side of I-80 onto Bay Bridge.
 The project will improve traffic safety, geometric design, and traffic operations of the ramps.
-Total estimated project cost is $95.67M.
+The total estimated project cost is currently $98.04 million.

-A joint CEQA/NEPA document prepared by the Transportation Authority and Caltrans in the form of a Final Environmental Impact Report/Environmental Impact Statement (FEIS/FEIR) was completed for the project in December 2011.
+A joint California Environmental Quality Act/National Environmental Quality Act (CEQA/NEPA) document, prepared by the Authority and Caltrans in the form of a Final Environmental Impact Report/Environmental Impact Statement (FEIS/FEIR), was completed for the project in December 2011.
 The FEIS/FEIR was re-validated in June 2012 to account for additional temporary improvements required by the US Coast Guard.

-The YBI West-Side Bridges Retrofit project will retrofit eight existing bridge structures along Treasure Island Road to meet current seismic safety standards.
+The Yerba Buena Island (YBI) West-Side Bridges Retrofit project will retrofit or replace eight existing bridge structures along Treasure Island Road to meet current seismic safety standards.
 Five of the structures will be seismically retrofitted, while three will be demolished and replaced.
-Total estimated project cost is $46.39M.
+These bridge structures are a vital component of the YBI traffic circulation system and also serve as an important part of the on and off-ramp system to I-80 and the SFOBB.
+Total estimated project cost is $66.33 million.

-Seismic Strategy Reports prepared by the Transportation Authority were approved in October 2011.
-A joint CEQA/NEPA document prepared by the Transportation Authority and Caltrans in the form of a Categorical Exemption/Categorical Exclusion was completed in December 2012.
+Seismic Strategy Reports prepared by the Authority were approved in October 2011.
+A joint California Environmental Quality Act/National Environmental Quality Act (CEQA/NEPA) document, prepared by the Authority and Caltrans in the form of Categorical Exemption/Categorical Exclusion, was completed in December 2012.